ztimol/carb_analysis/readme.md

 * virtualenv/conda (optional)
 * Python libraries as specified in requirements.txt

+## Running the script

+The entrypoint script is base.py.
+The path to the config file is a required flag:

+`python3 base.py -f config_files/example_run.conf`

 ## Multiprocessing

 The underlying MDAnalysis libraries do not employ multiprocessing - see the MDAnalysis docs.
 The way trajectories are handled by MDAnalysis also do not make implementing multiprocessing on top of it trivial.
 There is a good reason for this - again google and the MDAnalysis docs provide more information.